isotopp/isotopp.github.io/content/posts/2022-06-20-mysql-breaking-replication-with-algorithm-instant.md

 So can we use this to break replication?

 The manual suggests that `OPTIMIZE TABLE` can be used to reset the counter.
-The manual also says on [OPTIMIZE](https://dev.mysql.com/doc/refman/8.0/en/optimize-table.html):
+The manual knows the following things about [OPTIMIZE](https://dev.mysql.com/doc/refman/8.0/en/optimize-table.html):

 1. There is a syntax `OPTIMIZE LOCAL TABLE`.
    »By default, the server writes `OPTIMIZE TABLE` statements to the binary log so that they replicate to replicas.
-   To suppress logging, specify the optional `NO_WRITE_TO_BINLOG` keyword or its alias `LOCAL`.
+   To suppress logging, specify the optional `NO_WRITE_TO_BINLOG` keyword or its alias `LOCAL`.«
 2. This is not privileged: »This statement requires `SELECT` and `INSERT` privileges for the table.«

 We now do this: With `dbdeployer` we `dbdeployer deploy replication 8.0.29`.